[OIII] 5007 emissions in extremely red quasars (ERQs) are compact: Observations and Data Reduction

 We choose to target the [\ion{O}{III}]\,$\lambda\lambda$4959,5007 emissions over the H$\alpha$ emissions.
 The H$\alpha$-traced outflow and interstellar medium emissions are difficult to extract as they are heavily blended with the broad-line region and [\ion{N}{II}]\,$\lambda\lambda$6549,6584 emissions \citep[see][]{Vayner+21a,Kakkad+23}.
 This sample is a total of 10 ERQs observed with laser-guided adaptive-optics-assisted near-IR integral-field spectrographs.
 We include ERQ J1652+1728 which has Gemini-N/NIFS observations and good adaptive optics correction published in \cite{Vayner+21a}.
 One more ERQ J2323$-$0100 has shallower Keck-I/OSIRIS observations briefly described in \cite{Vayner+21a}.
 We obtained deeper OSIRIS observations of this source plus new observations of other ERQs.

-We select targets based on availability of nearby bright stars, existence of multiwavelength data, and observation scheduling constraints.
+We select targets based on availability of nearby bright stars, existence of multiwavelength data, observation scheduling constraints due to object visibility, object brightness, and weather conditions.
 To enable tip/tilt correction by the Keck I laser guide star adaptive optics system, we require availability of an $r<17$\,mag star within $\sim$50\,arcsec of the science target.
 All but one ERQ, J2223+0857, in this sample have existing near IR longslit spectra where [\ion{O}{III}] kinematics and energetics are already analyzed \citep{Perrotta+19}, and six of them have Atacama Large Millimeter Array Band 6 observations for measuring molecular gas and dust (F.\ Hamann et al., in preparation).
 The long requisite exposure times and complex mechanics of the laser guide star adaptive optics system limit observation scheduling to at most one target per half good night.